willmear/ambient/README.md

 # Ambient AI Video App

-Internal personal app for generating cosy ambient videos with Google Gen AI and MoviePy.
+Generate cosy ambient videos with Google Gen AI and MoviePy for more money than it's worth.

 ## Full Pipeline